Green-Phoenix-Designs/green-phoenix/content/_index.md

   - description: Book a consultation that lasts one hour with a local permaculture professional.
 We talk landscaping, solve problems, and cast visions. ☕
     image: /img/screen-shot-2024-01-24-at-4.27.00-pm.png
-  - description: You will receive a personalized permaculture design for the proposed projects within approximately one week. ✏️
+  - description: You will receive a personalized phased permaculture design for the proposed projects within approximately one week. ✏️
     image: /img/screen-shot-2024-01-24-at-4.25.12-pm.png
-  - description: The consultation fee ($125) goes towards the total project cost if you schedule an installation within 30 days. 🍾
+  - description: Choose your projects and schedule work.
+The consultation fee ($125) goes to the total project cost if you book an install within 30 days. 🍾
-    image: /img/image15.jpg
+    image: /img/arborflagstonewalk.jpeg
 ---

 ## About us {#about}